micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/qos/QoS.md

 ## <a name="qos"/>Reliable QoS

-Reliable communication implies a confirmation for each message sended.
+Reliable communication implies a confirmation for each message sent.
 This mode can detect errors in the communication process at the cost of increasing the message latency and the resources usage.

-This message confirmation proccess can increase blocking time on `rcl_publish` or executor spin calls as reliable publishers, services and clients will wait for acknowledgement for each sended message. `rmw-microxrcedds` offers an API to individually configure the acknowledgement timeout on them:
+This message confirmation proccess can increase blocking time on `rcl_publish` or executor spin calls as reliable publishers, services and clients will wait for acknowledgement for each sent message. `rmw-microxrcedds` offers an API to individually configure the acknowledgement timeout on them:

   ```C
   // Confirmation timeout in milliseconds